toopazo/airflow/README.md

 ## Setting up the database

 Next, create the ```.env``` file to startup the database.
-I followed this excellent tutorial on [how to use the official Postgres' Docker image](https://www.docker.com/blog/how-to-use-the-postgres-docker-official-image/) to understand the basics of Postgres.
+I followed this excellent tutorial on [how to use the official Postgres' Docker image](https://www.docker.com/blog/how-to-use-the-postgres-docker-official-image/) to understand the basic variables.

 The ```.env``` file should have the following variables
 ```bash